Triple Talaq: A Long Due Overhaul – Achieved or Still Too Far ?

 The judgment in itself is a landmark one for various reasons; the judgment was one of the most unexpected ones as the right to privacy had not been deliberated over until now.
 However, after the verdict, our fundamental rights seems to have reached a new high with this basic right being bestowed on us finally.
 Right to privacy for a long time had been shrouded behind other major issues and thus never reached the forefront.
 Thus this declaration slowly but gradually inches us closer to a more egalitarian society.

 Such a ruling after a thought-provoking one like the right to privacy being termed a fundamental right raises contradictory questions about the court’s stance.
-Marital rape not only violates the basic rights of a human but also intrudes the privacy of a person.
+Marital rape not only violates the basic rights of a human but also intrudes on the privacy of a person.
 Such patriarchal notions still being held in our country outweighs the liberal judgments that have been passed until now.
-Whether the judgment will turn out in favor of the general will is to be seen.
+Whether the judgment will turn out in favour of the general will is to be seen.
 But, the verdict remains highly anticipated.